Death toll from petrol station blast expected to rise beyond seven

-The death toll from an explosion at the Donegal petrol station is expected to rise beyond the seven fatalities already confirmed.
+The death toll from an explosion at an Irish petrol station is expected to rise beyond the seven fatalities already confirmed.

-A search and recovery operation is continuing in the village of Creeslough, as rescue workers try to locate several people who are still missing.
+A search and recovery operation is continuing in the village of Creeslough, Co Donegal, as rescue workers try to locate several people who are still missing.

 Friday afternoon’s blast ripped through the Applegreen service station and convenience store and adjacent buildings.